 Impact Fees are different from, and apply in addition to, application fees, which are used to cover the cost of the City’s review of a given proposal.
 For the most part, impact fees are assessed by the Planning Department and are collected by the Department of Building Inspection (DBI) upon permit issuance.

 Some impact fees apply throughout the City to various types of development projects.
 Others apply only in certain neighborhoods.
 Another type of impact fee only applies when a builder chooses to pay them in-lieu of meeting a particular Planning Code requirement (e.g. usable open space).

 - Article 4 of the San Francisco Planning Code [enabling legislation for most impact fees.]

-- San Francisco Public Utilities Commission (SFPUC) Resolution Number 07-0099 and the associated Rates Schedules [specifying water and wastewater capacity charge.]
+- San Francisco Public Utilities Commission (SFPUC) Resolution Number 07-0100 and Number 07-0099 the associated Rates Schedules [specifying water and wastewater capacity charge.]

 - California Education Code Section 17620 [enabling legislation for the City’s school fee.]

 - Implementing our Community Plans [the Planning Department’s discussion of what impact fees fund.]

 - DBI Development Fee Collection Unit [DBI’s division devoted to the collection of impact fees.]